playfulprogramming/playfulprogramming/content/site/about-us.md

----
-{
-  title: "About Us",
-  description: "About Unicorn Utterances - who we are, what our goals are, and how we want to help others learn", }
----

-# Our goal is to provide the best resources possible to learn any computer science related topic
+<p class="h2">Our goal is to provide the best resources possible to learn any computer science related topic</p>

 What’s a for loop?
 How do I create animations in CSS?
 How is memory allocated in Assembly?
 No matter what the topic is, we want our website to be welcoming, supportive and informational.